 Once you reach your out-of-pocket maximum, all non-preventive services will be covered 100% by your health plan.

 In case of an unexpected medical emergency, you need to be able to pay for medical and prescription expenses up to the out-of-pocket maximum.

 You will have access to a nationwide network

-The HDHP does not require a primary care provider (PCP) and has a larger network (nationwide) than the MIT Choice (MA, RI, VT, CT, NH, ME) or Traditional (MA) plans.
+The BCBS HDHP does not require a primary care provider (PCP) and has a large nationwide network.

 - Learn more about HDHPs on the Blue Cross Blue Shield MyBlue website.

 Need Help or Have Questions?